major/MySQLTuner-perl/README.md

 Optional Performance schema and Sysschema installation for MariaDB 10.x --

-Sysschema is not installed by default under MariaDB 10.x.
-By default, on MariaDB, performance schema is disabled by default. consider activating performance schema across your my.cnf configuration file:
+Sysschema is not installed by default under MariaDB prior to 10.6 By default, on MariaDB, performance schema is disabled by default. consider activating performance schema across your my.cnf configuration file:

 	[mysqld]